Frequently Asked Questions

-Yes, a home-schooled student is not required to have a GED or a state-certified diploma to apply.
-The applicant's transcript, test scores, essay, life experiences and recommendation will be evaluated on an individual basis to determine if he or she exhibits the scholastic competence and excellence to benefit from and contribute to the Messiah College community.
+Yes, a homeschool student is not required to have a GED or a state-certified diploma to apply.
+The applicant's transcript, test scores, essay and life experiences will be evaluated on an individual basis to determine if he or she exhibits the scholastic competence and excellence to benefit from and contribute to the Messiah University community.

-Messiah College carefully evaluates courses taken at other colleges.
+Messiah University carefully evaluates courses taken at other colleges.
 In most cases, core curriculum (such as history of western civilization, public speaking, etc.) are applied toward Messiah's General Education curriculum.
 Course work must be completed at accredited colleges or universities and only grades of C or better will transfer.
-Many home-schooled students are completing college courses during the high school experience.
 Along with the application, an official academic transcript from the college(s) attended must be forwarded directly to Messiah's admissions office.
 An evaluation of the transfer credit will be completed by our registrar after students have been accepted for admissions.
 Long distance learning credits are handled in the same manner if completed at an accredited college or university.

-Please check out our Guide to Transfer Equivalencies for Messiah College General Education Requirement.
+Please check out our Guide to Transfer Equivalencies for Messiah General Education Requirement.

-Home-schooled students who are accepted to Messiah College can apply for all federal, state and institutional aid.
-There are various ways for a home-schooled student to qualify for federal aid.
+Homeschool students who are accepted to Messiah University can apply for all federal, state and institutional aid.
+There are various ways for a homeschool student to qualify for federal aid.
 Some students qualify by obtaining a state certified home-school diploma or by completing the GED.
-Home-schooled students can also qualify for federal financial aid if they have completed a secondary school education in a home-school setting that qualified as an exemption from compulsory attendance requirements under State law.
+Homeschool students can also qualify for federal financial aid if they have completed a secondary school education in a homeschool setting that qualified as an exemption from compulsory attendance requirements under State law.
 In Pennsylvania, if a student meets the graduation requirements for federal aid, he or she should meet the graduation requirements for state aid.

-Home-schooled students will be evaluated for academic scholarship in the same way as a traditional high school student.
-Scholarships for academic excellence and scholastic leadership range from $6,000 to full tuition and can be renewed yearly.
-A minimum SAT score of 1100, ACT score of 24 or a GPA of 3.5 or higher is required.
+Homeschool students will be evaluated for academic scholarship in the same way as a traditional high school student.
+Scholarships for academic excellence and scholastic leadership range from $8,000 to full tuition and can be renewed yearly.